Jayadratha/Jayadratha.github.io/README.md

 ## 🗂 Structure

 ```
-assets/         → cv.pdf (your resume) and other downloads
+assets/   → cv.pdf (your resume), profile picture and other downloads

 index.html → all pages
 app.js